Application of the microscopic optical potential of chiral effective field theory in astrophysical neutron-capture reactions: Calculations and results

 Sampling of the potential parameter set introduces an uncertainty range in the calculated results.
 To quantify the predictive accuracy of the WLH potential for each sample, we adopt the root-mean-square (rms) criterion, i.e. $f_{rms}$ deviation, defined in Ref. \cite{rochman2025,martinet2024} as

 where $N_e$ is the number of known MACS from KADoNiS database, and $\left\langle \sigma_{\mathrm{th},i} \right\rangle$ and $\left\langle \sigma_{\exp,i} \right\rangle$ are the theoretical and experimentally MACS, respectively.
 With Eq. \eqref{frms}, each sampling corresponds to an $f_{rms}$ deviation value, which is always greater than or equal to 1.
 The deviation from 1 indicates, on average, how far the prediction deviates from the experimental data.
 In Fig. \ref{frms_hist}, the distribution of $f_{rms}$ deviations with respect to the 221 experimental ($n,\gamma$) MACS at 30 keV from the KADoNiS database is displayed.
 As can be seen, while the $f_{rms}$ deviations reach up to 2.16, most are below 1.74.
-These results are consistent with those reported in Refs. \cite{rochman2025,martinet2024}, which are based on uncertainty analyses of neutron-capture reactions relevant to astrophysics.
-The fact that the uncertainties remain within a reasonable range further confirms the validity of the WLH potential in describing neutron-capture experimental data.
+Even though the $f_{rms}$ deviations are generally small, they are consistent with those reported in Refs. \cite{rochman2025,martinet2024}, which are based on uncertainty analyses of neutron-capture reactions relevant to astrophysics.
+Smaller $f_{rms}$ values mean that the calculated MACS is closer to the experimental data and further confirm the capability of the WLH potentials to reproduce neutron-capture experimental data.
+In other words, the small $f_{rms}$ values also support the fact that the low-energy neutron-capture cross sections of stable nuclei are not highly sensitive to the optical potentials.

+The sensitivity of the neutron strength function to optical potentials is investigated as well.
+Using the 400 sets of parameters, we calculate the neutron strength functions for the S-wave ($S_0$) of 207 nuclei and the P-wave ($S_1$) of 91 nuclei, and compare them with the experimental data taken from RIPL-3 \cite{capote2009b}, as shown in Fig. \ref{s0s1}.
+It can be seen that the WLH potentials are globally compatible with the neutron strength data, but they span a much larger variation in the predicted strengths, which could be considered for further constraining the WLH potentials.